cyberark/secrets-provider-for-k8s/README.md

 # Releases

-The primary source of CyberArk Secrets Provider for Kubernetes releases is our Dockerhub (TODO: insert link).
+The primary source of CyberArk Secrets Provider for Kubernetes releases is our [Dockerhub](https://hub.docker.com/u/cyberark).

-In addition, each time the `master` build is green, we push a `<version>-<git_version>` (i.e. `0.2.0-d9494c1`) image to Dockerhub.

-When we release a version, we push the following images to our to Dockerhub.
+When we release a version, we push the following images to our to Dockerhub:
 1. Latest
 1. Major.Minor.Build
 1. Major.Minor
 1. Major

+In addition, each time the `master` build is green, we push a `<version>-<git_version>` (i.e. `0.2.0-d9494c1`) image to our internal repo.

 ## Stable release definition